daletalley/Readme/Develop/newREADME/README.md

 ## Usage

+usafe

 ## Contributing

+contrib

 ## Tests

 To run tests, run the following command:

 ```
-npm test
+test
 ```

 ## Questions

-If you have any questions, please contact me at .
-You can also open an issue on the [GitHub repository](https://github.com//).
+If you have any questions, please contact me at dtalley32.
+You can also open an issue on the [GitHub repository](https://github.com/daletalley/title).